adhd paralysis

 Working through misunderstandings with ADHD as a woman can be so tricky because it can be hard to make arguments and piece together your thoughts to be coherent.

-One way to help this is to start being very intentional with everything you do.
-Every time you do something, you should make sure you have plenty of reasons why you are doing it.
+One way to help with this is to become very intentional with everything you do.
+Every time you do something, make sure you have plenty of reasons.

-Journaling can help with this intentionality and help you remember your reasoning for doing one thing over another.
+Journaling can foster this intentionality and help you remember your reasoning for choosing one thing over another.

 I have a ton of posts on journaling, but here is an excellent post on five-minute journal prompts that can help you develop journaling habits (even with ADHD).